-Decentralisation, like good governance or sustainable development, is one of those concepts everyone from the World Bank to top officials in national governments seems to think is a "good thing".
+Decentralisation, like good governance or sustainable development, is one of those concepts everyone from the World Bank to top officials in national governments seems to think is a 'good thing'.
 But the meanings attached vary widely.
-And while donors and governments all want to support it - it is now part of the well-worn lexicon of development clichés - it has palpably failed in many instances to deliver the results claimed of it.
+And whilst donors and governments all want to support it - it is now part of the well-worn lexicon of development clichés - it has palpably failed in many instances to deliver the results claimed of it.
 Why then is it so popular and what does it entail in practice?

-The Sustainable Livelihoods in Southern Africa case studies illustrate programme decentralisation is rarely a singular process but consists of multiple processes that occur in different spheres of activity, taking on a variety of forms which may push outcomes in different directions.
+The SLSA project case studies illustrate that decentralisation is rarely a singular process but consists of multiple processes that occur in different spheres of activity, taking on a variety of forms which may push outcomes in different directions.
 For example, in any one area we may observe attempts at local government reform, creating a new tier of locally-elected councils, alongside an array of decentralised committee structures including catchment, borehole, grazing, woodlot, or wildlife management committees or councils, with varying forms of membership and authority.

-Across southern Africa, government and donor initiatives have invested considerable resources in community-based natural resource management, local government capacity building and in reempowering so-called traditional authorities, all with the aim of improving livelihoods and natural resource use and sustainability.
-Very often there is little coordination between such initiatives; some may complement each other, but, frequently, there is overlap, confusion, ambiguity and high transactions costs for those expected to participate.
-Understanding what, when and how change has taken place is frequently a complex task for decision-makers, let alone poor communities expected to participate in these new structures.
+Across southern Africa, government and donor initiatives have invested considerable resources in community-based natural resource management, local government capacity building and in re-empowering so-called traditional authorities - all with the aim of improving livelihoods and natural resource use and sustainability.
+Very often there is little coordination between such initiatives; some may complement each other, but, frequently, there are overlap, confusion, ambiguity and high transactions costs for those expected to participate.
+Understanding what, when and how change has taken place is frequently a complex task for decision makers, let alone poor communities expected to participate in these new structures.

-The reality on the ground, found consistently, if with differing particularities across the study areas, is a picture of complex, overlapping systems of administration and management, often with parallel systems in existence, offering different lines of accountability, funding streams and forms of authority.
+The reality on the ground - found consistently, if with differing particularities across the study areas - is a picture of complex, overlapping systems of administration and management,